QuentinRapilly/NAGINI-3D/README.md

 ## Updates

+**Version 0.2.0:** new surface regularization enabling the prediction of highly parameterized surfaces.
+Object with local details are better segmented.

 **Version 0.1.1:** the method can now be trained more easily on highly anisotropic images.

 ## Method description

-Our approach consists in training a U-Net to:
+Our approach consists in training an U-Net to:

 1. locate the objects of interest in a 3D image using a predicted probability map $\hat{p}$,
 2. for each object, predict a set of control points $\lbrace\hat{{f}}\_{{x},i}\rbrace\_i$ describing a parametric surface $\hat{{s}}\_{{x}}$ representing the object located in ${x}$,